Survey on Factuality in Large Language Models: Knowledge, Retrieval and Domain-Specificity: Analysis of Factuality

 \paragraph{Handling Knowledge Conflicts} A series of studies are interested in LLMs' behavior when confronted with conflicting information. \citet{longpre2021entity} introduce the concept of knowledge conflicts, where the provided context contradicts the model's learned information.
 Their findings suggest that such conflicts lead to increased prediction uncertainty, especially for in-domain examples.
 Observations across models, ranging from T5-60M to 11B, indicate that larger models tend to default to their parametric knowledge.
 Moreover, there's an inverse relationship between retrieval quality and the tendency to rely on internal knowledge: the more irrelevant the evidence, the more the model defaults to its parametric knowledge. \cite{chen2022rich} conduct experiments on typical ODQA models, including FiD and RAG.
 Their results show that FiD models rarely resort to memorization (less than 3.6\% for NQ) compared to RAG models.
 Instead, FiD primarily grounds its answers in the provided evidence.
 Interestingly, when confronted with conflicting retrieved passages, models tend to fall back on their parametric knowledge. \cite{xie2023adaptive} explore the behavior of recent LLMs, including ChatGPT and GPT-4.
 Contrary to findings on smaller LMs, they discover that LLMs can be highly receptive to external evidence, even if it contradicts their parametric memory, provided the external evidence is coherent and convincing.
 Additionally, LLMs exhibit a strong confirmation bias, especially when presented with evidence that aligns with their parametric memory.
 This bias becomes even more pronounced for widely accepted knowledge.
 In scenarios where no relevant evidence is provided, LLMs tend to express uncertainty.
-However, when presented with both relevant and irrelevant evidence, they demonstrate an ability to filter out irrelevant information.
+However, when presented with both relevant and irrelevant evidence, they demonstrate an ability to filter out irrelevant information. \citet{wang2023resolving} argue that LLMs should not rely solely on either parametric or non-parametric information, but grant LLM users the agency to make informed decisions.
+They introduce a framework including three tasks ((1) Contextual knowledge conflict detection; (2) QA-span knowledge conflict detection; (3) Distinct answers generation) to simulate knowledge conflicts and evaluate whether LLMs' behaviors align with the goal.

 In conclusion, while studies like \citet{li-etal-2023-large} and \citet{zhou2023context} emphasize the challenges and potential solutions in making LLMs more context-aware, others like \citet{yue2023automatic} and \citet{xie2023adaptive} highlight the inherent biases and limitations of LLMs.
 The overarching theme is the need for a balanced approach, where LLMs effectively leverage both their internal knowledge and external context to produce accurate and coherent outputs.